 - Intraoperative X-rays are not needed to confirm the placement of the implant.

 Additionally, the surgeons at Louisville Orthopaedic Clinic often perform posterior hip replacement with robotic assistance.
 Powered by a surgeon-controlled RIO® Robotic Arm Interactive Orthopedic System, a MAKOplasty® total hip arthroplasty allows the surgeon to place the implant with heightened precision, which can reduce the risk of subsequent hip dislocations.

 If hip pain is slowing you down and you’d like to learn more about posterior hip replacement, contact Louisville Orthopaedic Clinic today.
-You can schedule an in-person consultation at our location in Louisville, KY, or a telehealth consultation via a smartphone, tablet, or webcam-enabled computer.
+You can schedule an in-person consultation at our location in Louisville, KY.